State Voting Guide

 Voter Registration Deadline: 15 days before Election Day.

-For information on upcoming 2025 special and local elections, please visit https://www.sos.alabama.gov/alabama-votes/voter/upcoming-elections, https://www.sos.alabama.gov/alabama-votes/voter/election-information/2025, or contact your local election authority, which can be found here: https://www.sos.alabama.gov/city-county-lookup.
+More information regarding important dates and deadlines, including local elections, is available at https://www.sos.alabama.gov/alabama-votes/voter/upcoming-elections, https://www.sos.alabama.gov/alabama-votes/voter/election-information/2026, https://www.sos.alabama.gov/sites/default/files/election-2026/2026-VoterGuide.pdf, or contact your local election authority, which can be found here: https://www.sos.alabama.gov/city-county-lookup.

 Students have a decision about where to register to vote.